nest-cloud/nestcloud/packages/config/README.md

 ## Description

-A NestCloud component for getting and watching configurations from consul kv.
+A NestCloud component for getting and watching configurations from consul kv or kubernetes configmaps.

 [中文文档](https://github.com/nest-cloud/nestcloud/blob/master/docs/config.md)